Th3-D5-482/Deliceo-Project-DefCon/README.md

 Special Thanks: This app was inspired by the work of <a href ='https://www.figma.com/@Rauliqbal'> Rauliqbal </a>, whose creativity and innovation greatly influenced its design and functionality.

 ### Conclusion
-Deliceo aims to provide a user-friendly interface for food enthusiasts to explore and manage their favorite food items efficiently.
-With features like user authentication, detailed food descriptions, and easy navigation, Deliceo ensures a delightful user experience.
+Déliceo aims to provide a user-friendly interface for food enthusiasts to explore and manage their favorite food items efficiently.
+With features like user authentication, detailed food descriptions, and easy navigation, Déliceo ensures a delightful user experience.